Ananazo/ModBot/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Donate

-If you want to provide financial support, you can do so through Patreon, Paypal or [Buy Me a Coffee](https://www.buymeacoffee.com/ananazzo).
-Any amount is appreciated and will help with the continued development of this project.